AGENCY GRANTS SPECIALIST II

-An Agency Grants Specialist II is the full performance level of work evaluating grant proposals, distributing grant monies, and monitoring and reporting on grant programs.
-The Infectious Disease Bureau within the Health Prevention and Promotion Administration is dedicated to improving the health of Marylanders by reducing the transmission of infectious diseases, helping impacted persons live longer, healthier lives, and protecting individuals and communities from environmental health hazards.
-The Center for HIV Prevention and Health Services is a services unit of the Bureau, providing essential programs and services for people living with, affected by, or at risk for HIV disease.
-Major service programs of this Center include: the HOPWA Program; Ryan White Parts B, CDC Cooperative Agreement for HIV Prevention; and the Minority AIDS Initiative.
-This position serves as Grants and Contracts Compliance Monitor.
-The main purpose of this position is to manage the fiscal and programmatic compliance monitoring activities that support the work of the Center for HIV Prevention and Health Services.
-This position is not eligible for employment visa sponsorship.
+The Infectious Disease Bureau within the Maryland Department of Health (MDH)'s Prevention Health and Promotion Administration (PHPA) is dedicated to improving the health of Marylanders by reducing the transmission of infectious diseases; helping impacted persons live longer, healthier lives; and, protecting individuals and communities from environmental health hazards.
+The Center for HIV Prevention and Health Services is a services unit of the Bureau that provides essential programs and services for people living with, affected by, or at risk for HIV disease.
+Major service programs of this Center include: the HOPWA Program; the Ryan White Parts B, CDC Cooperative Agreement for HIV Prevention; and, the Minority AIDS Initiative.

 Education: A Bachelor's degree from an accredited college or university.

 Experience: Three years of experience in grant evaluation and monitoring, or budget preparation, presentation and execution.

 1. Applicants may substitute graduate education in Accounting, Business Administration, Economics, Finance, Political Science, or Public Administration, at a rate of 30 semester hours for each year of the required experience.